Stellarend/Tower-of-Fantasy-Guide/README.md

     - Used to open world boss chests for better rewards
     - Save for the matrices you want (check map for boss drop)
     - You can still kill other bosses for achievements or tasks, but make sure to FORCE open the chest so you don't use the gold cipher
-- Supply Pods
-    - Black/purple or gold spherical chests that have very good rewards and XP
-    - These are one time use and do not respawn
-    - The rewards scale with your level, so don't open till level 50 which is when you can get SSR gear
-    - Once you do hit level 50, sign into [ToF map tracker](https://tower-of-fantasy-map.appsample.com) to track which supply pods you've opened
-        - Not doing so will be VERY painful
 - Personal Chef
     - Provides free resources every 6 hours
     - Use it whenever it's available, do not allow it to cap